Meet Bill

-Meet Bill (formerly known as Bill) is a 2007 American comedy film written and directed by Bernie Goldmann and Melisa Wallack, and stars Aaron Eckhart as the title character, with supporting performances by Logan Lerman, Jessica Alba, Elizabeth Banks and Timothy Olyphant.
+Meet Bill (formerly known as Bill) is a 2007 American independent comedy film written and directed by Bernie Goldmann and Melisa Wallack, and stars Aaron Eckhart as the title character, with supporting performances by Logan Lerman, Jessica Alba, Elizabeth Banks and Timothy Olyphant.

 Plot

 Bill Anderson is a dissatisfied middle-aged man, working at his father-in-law's bank, where no one takes him seriously.
 Out of shape and struggling with body image issues, he stashes and consumes candy in his home and office.
 His father-in-law, Mr. Jacoby, is a pillar in the community and considering a mayoral run.
 Bill and his wife Jess (Jacoby's daughter) live in a house provided by her father and are financially comfortable.
 Bill is in the process of purchasing a doughnut franchise through the Whitmans to wean himself and his wife off of Jacoby's finances.

 At the family's public donation ceremony, Bill meets "the Kid", a teen he protects from the school principal for possession of marijuana.
 In the bathroom, the principal suggests that Bill join a school mentoring program, to which he agrees.

 Bill becomes suspicious when he sees Jess talking with newscaster Chip Johnson at the ceremony.
 He plants a hidden camera in their bedroom as he goes on a hunting trip with his father-in-law and brother-in-law, accompanied by their mentored students.
 The video from the hidden camera confirms that Jess is having an affair with Chip; in a rage, Bill bursts onto Chip's live broadcast, beats him up, and is arrested.

 Bill is bailed out by his successful older brother Sargeant, and then stays at his place with Sargeant's husband Paul.
 Bill and Jess, after fighting about the sex tape, go to Chip's.
 When Chip behaves rudely to Jess, Bill beats him up again on live TV and demands an apology, so Bill is labeled Chip's "deranged fan."
 Random people frequently yell "Apologize!" at Bill throughout the film in a reference to this incident.

 Taking up swimming again helps Bill clear his mind, and he continues mentoring the Kid, who admires him.
 A plan is devised to win back Bill's wife.
 Lingerie salesgirl Lucy, at the Kid's insistence, flirts with Bill in front of Jess to make her jealous, and she also accompanies Bill and the Kid to an in-person visit to one of the doughnut franchise locations, posing as Jess.